-- 4.2.6 Even if a 6 dB correction were applied to account for the impulsivity of the source, the predicted level would still be below the desirable guideline value by a margin of 4 dB. - 4.2.7 In accordance with BS 8233, internal noise levels can be estimated by applying a -15 dB correction to external free-field noise levels.
-Based on the predicted 40 dB LAeq,1h noise level in the garden of the nearest dwelling, internal noise levels within the adjacent dwelling would be expected to be circa 25 dB.
-Comparing this to the desirable guideline value of 35 dB LAeq,16h for the daytime, indicates that internal noise levels from the site are low in absolute terms.
-Even if a 6 dB penalty were applied for clearly perceptible impulsivity, the predicted level would still be below the desirable guideline value by a margin of 4 dB. - 4.2.8 Given that noise levels from the site at the nearest receptors have not caused complaints, are limited to the daytime period only and are low in absolute terms, it is considered that mitigation measures are unwarranted.
+- 4.1.7 Therefore, it is considered appropriate to also consider the absolute noise levels generated by the site, rather than relying solely on a comparative assessment approach. - 4.1.8 Comparing the predicted 40 dB L{Aeq,1h} noise level to the 50 dB desirable guideline value in gardens from BS 8233 indicates that noise from the site is low in absolute terms. - 4.1.9 Even if a 6 dB correction were applied to account for the impulsivity of the source, the predicted level from current site operations would still be below the desirable guideline value by a margin of 4 dB. - 4.1.10 In accordance with guidance from BS 8233, internal noise levels can be estimated by applying a -15 dB correction to external free-field noise levels.
+Based on the predicted 40 dB L{Aeq,1h} noise level in the garden of the nearest dwelling, internal noise levels within the adjacent dwelling would be expected to be circa 25 dB(A).
+Comparing this to the desirable guideline value of 35 dB L{Aeq,16h} for the daytime, indicates that internal noise levels from the site are low in absolute terms.
+Even if a 6 dB penalty were applied for clearly perceptible impulsivity, the predicted level would still be below the desirable guideline value by a margin of 4 dB. - 4.1.11 Given that noise levels from the site at the nearest receptors have not caused complaints, are limited to the daytime period only, and are low in absolute terms, it is considered that current noise levels from the site are acceptable.
+The following section details the predicted change in noise levels due to the introduction of the new building.